PumpkinDemo/mini-happy-bot/Readme.md

 # Happy Bot

-A qq bot that is committed to bring happiness to group friends.
+A QQ bot that is committed to bring happiness to group friends.

 developed with nonebot v1.9